 Walking through the old town feels like a new discovery at every corner: galleries of local artists, artisan boutiques, cafés, and family-run restaurants follow one another — together creating the true and unmistakable Italian lifestyle.

-Caorle’s fishing traditions are still alive today — the restaurants near the harbor serve fresh seafood specialties every day.
-Grilled squid, sea bass, or the classic spaghetti alle vongole (spaghetti with clams) are just a few of the culinary delights the town has to offer.
-The restaurants are welcoming and family-run, the flavors are rich and authentic, and every meal becomes a true Italian experience.
+Caorle’s fishing traditions are still alive today – the restaurants near the harbor serve fresh seafood specialties every day.
+Grilled squid, sea bass, and the classic spaghetti alle vongole (spaghetti with clams) are just a few of the culinary delights the town has to offer.
+The restaurants are welcoming and family-run, the flavors are rich and authentic, and every meal becomes a true experience – just as you would expect in Italy.

 Caorle’s beaches welcome visitors with golden sand and shallow, gently deepening waters, perfect for relaxation.
 The town’s two main beach areas — Spiaggia di Ponente and Spiaggia di Levante — are well maintained, clean, and family-friendly.
 Here you can choose between free public beaches or fully serviced beach clubs where you can even order an Aperol Spritz directly to your sunbed.